ezazpatel/contentcatalyst/current-prompts.md

 2. Include relevant statistics or data points discussed
 3. No speculative or made-up content
 4. End with actionable insights based on the presented facts
-5. The conclusion must be EXACTLY ${wordCounts.conclusion} words - no more, no less

 Format in markdown and end with a clear call to action.
 ```